manojskills/messaging-apis/packages/messaging-api-slack/README.md

 });
 ```

-> Warning: Don't do this on production server.
+> Warning: Don't do this on your production server.

 ### Manual Mock with [Jest](https://facebook.github.io/jest/)